Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 Here's a challenge for you.
 In the scripts we created earlier, we only loaded a small amount of data, around 1000 rows.
 Try generating more files based on sample data and observe how Snowpipe can handle a larger influx of data.

+Also, if you'd like to learn more about SnowPipe and levelrage Cloud Storage Events for auto-ingest setup please have a look in our [Getting Started with Snowpipe](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe/index.html?index=..%2F..index#0) quickstart.

 ## COPY command
 Duration: 15